“Smart B&B with sparkling pool in colourful grounds, on the edge of gorgeous Calvi”

 All 4 rooms run along the front of the house.
 The Prestige and Deluxe (at the end) are bigger and have ensuite bathrooms with tubs and showers; Charme and Standard (in the middle) are small and have private shower rooms across the corridor (bathrobes help you get there).
-The Deluxe and Standard rooms can interconnect to make a Suite - good for families.
+The Deluxe and Standard rooms can interconnect to make a Suite with a private corridor - good for families.

 You’ll find comfy beds dressed in crisp linen and woollen blankets, the odd antique, gilt-framed mirrors, a sofabed in a couple.
 The bigger rooms are fancier and come in warm yellows.
 All have spotless bathrooms.
 You’ll also find pretty art and flat-screen TVs.

 All rooms open onto an interior patio, where you find sitting areas with screens separating each bay.
 You get sofas or armchairs and huge sliding windows that give views across pine trees to the water and citadel.

 - Air conditioning

 - CD player